 Ever hear anybody say that milk consumption is actually linked to osteoporosis?
 Because it is.
 In fact, dairy products have been linked to a long list of health problems, including osteoporosis, heart disease, some types of cancer, and many childhood illnesses!
 Trust me, I was shocked too.
 All at once, I found out that the dairy industry mercilessly wreaks havoc on both cows’ lives and humans’ bones.
 You can most effectively and healthfully maintain strong bones by exercising, eating plenty of leafy green veggies, getting your daily dose of vitamin D, limiting your salt intake, and avoiding animal protein.
 Talk about convenience—what’s good for you is also good for animals!

-How Many Alternatives to Milk Are There?
+How Many Vegan Milk Options Are There?

 When I first decided to cut milk from my diet, making the transition seemed daunting.
 As I mentioned, by the time I’d reached adulthood, I loved dairy products just as much as the next person.
 How could I live without milk?
 I thought that it would be impossible.
-But once I opened my mind to the idea of change, I realized that many tasty and convenient alternatives are available.
+But once I opened my mind to the idea of change, I realized that many tasty and convenient vegan options are available.
 If you’re thinking about making a change, just go to your local grocery store and check it out!
 You can drink soy, almond, rice, or hemp milk, to name a few.
-Many of these alternatives even come in different flavors, such as sweetened, unsweetened, vanilla, or chocolate!
+Many of these vegan options even come in different flavors, such as sweetened, unsweetened, vanilla, or chocolate!
 There are so many options, and it’s fun to taste-test a few in order to determine which one you like best.

 As you can see, I’ve come full circle.
 My “picky” tastes as a child were simply the result of my body telling me that the consumption of dairy products is unnatural.
-I like to think that I was born to be a vegan but just didn’t know it at first.
-Fortunately, now I do know the truth about dairy products, and I don’t want to support the abuse of animals or jeopardize my own health, especially when there are so many convenient alternatives available.
+I like to think that I was born to be vegan but just didn’t know it at first.
+Fortunately, now I do know the truth about dairy products, and I don’t want to support the abuse of animals or jeopardize my own health, especially when there are so many convenient vegan options available.
 And that’s why I don’t drink milk.